Yellowface Summary, Characters and Themes

 The Illusion of Authenticity and the Performance of Identity

-The novel also critiques the commodification of diversity, as June’s racial ambiguity is exploited to market the stolen manuscript as a “diversity win.”
+The novel critiques the commodification of diversity, revealing how June’s racial ambiguity is exploited to market the stolen manuscript as a “diversity win” without any commitment to the authenticity of representation.

 The Perils of Social Media and the Power of Online Narratives